-Put anything you create out into the great wild world and you’ll be guaranteed to get some criticism back.
-If you’re lucky it will be of the useful “constructive” variety, but it’s likely some of it won’t be.
-No-one’s writing is ever universally liked or without the potential to offend.
-But even though it comes with the territory, you’ll still feel pretty crap when your work is criticized.
-No-one likes to be told they’re wrong especially via something we’ve put our heart and soul into creating.
+When you put your writing out into the great wild world, you’re be guaranteed to get criticism.
+If you’re lucky it will be constructive, advice that can help you improve and grow as a writer.
+But chances are some of it won’t be.
+No-one’s writing is ever universally liked or without the potential to offend, just as no-ones writing is perfect.
+But even though it comes with the territory, having your writing criticised feels crap.
+No-one likes to be told they’re wrong especially when it’s something they’ve put their heart and soul into creating.
 So how do you deal with it?
+Here are four suggestions to cope when your writing gets criticised

 1) Learn from it

-This is often held up as the ideal way to cope with criticism.
-This doesn’t mean what you’ve written is completely rubbish.
+This is often the best way to cope with criticism and it doesn’t mean what you’ve written is completely rubbish.
 But even with a ton of editing, Beta reading, and proofreading, you won’t have written the perfect book.
-Feedback from whatever source, can help you grow as a writer.
-It helps if it’s delivered in a “constructive” fashion of course, but sometimes we have to see the value from blunter comments.
-Outright offensive ones, however, can go fudge themselves.
+Feedback can help you grow as a writer.
+It helps if it’s delivered in a “constructive” fashion, but sometimes we have to try and see the value from blunter comments.
+Outright offensive commentators, however, can go fudge themselves.

-Professional critics (usually) explain the informed reasoning behind their thoughts about a piece of art.
-They highlight connections between other works, history, culture etc. But at the end of the day, their take on any piece of work is still their opinion – as are all critiques.
-People can argue all they like about ‘taste’ but most things are subjective.
-The caveat with this advice, however, is that if a lot of people are highlighting something particular about your work they weren’t keen on, there may be something to learn there.
+Professional critics (usually) explain the reasoning behind their thoughts about a creative piece.
+They highlight connections with other works, with history, culture etc. But at the end of the day, their take on any piece of work is still their fundamentally their opinion not fact.
+The same goes for all critiques.
+People can argue all they like about “taste” but art of any kind is usually subjective.
+The caveat to this advice is that if a lot of people highlight the same thing about your work they weren’t keen on, it’s probably something you want to look into.

 4) Work on something else

 If you haven’t already started to write something else, now is the time.
-Distract yourself from the criticism of your current work by beginning afresh.
-Being proactive can lift up your mood.
-And if you did get any of that good “constructive” feedback, you can start putting it into practice.
+Move on from the criticism of your current work and start something new.
+If you have had any valid feedback, then use it.
+Be proactive and productive – you’ll be surprised how it can lift your mood.